 My taste in music will never reflect the way I dress.
 I’m saying this now because I believe that when people see me, they automatically assume that I’m going to play Beyonce or Trey Songz.
 When a man hears a banger or a song with a hard kicking bass, I know he’s scratching his head.
 “Where did she find this song?”
 “What does she know about this type of music?”
 “Does she only ever play club music?”
 In my opinion, I try to play as many genres as possible to touch all bases for every ethnicity, race, age group, etc. If people like something that I’m playing, I’m bound to continue going until they want to hear something different.
 I may dress in overalls, flannels, combat boots, and wear extremely dark lipstick, but that doesn’t mean you’re going to hear Ciara — but you might hear Future.
 I’m just sayin’!

-Finally, preeing and catcalling is not okay when I’m walking down the street, and it’s sure enough intolerable when I’m djing.
+Finally, preening and catcalling is not okay when I’m walking down the street, and it’s, sure enough, intolerable when I’m djing.
 I get it, I do!
-Men, and women, are going stare at something they want; especially if they find something to be attractive or if certain features stand out more than the rest.
+Men and women are going stare at something they want; especially if they find something to be attractive or if certain features stand out more than the rest.
 Does it mean I like being gawked at?
 Hell no!
 Is it something that I will have to get used to?
 I don’t even know.